kubernetes/community/sig-scalability/README.md

-Ensuring that all tests necessary to validate Kubernetes scalability and performance exists (ideally by providing easy-to-use frameworks and working with SIGs to provide them), having engironment and resources to run them.
+Ensuring that all tests necessary to validate Kubernetes scalability and performance exists (ideally by providing easy-to-use frameworks and working with SIGs to provide them), having environment and resources to run them.

 Ensuring that tests are being executed according to calendar and ensuring that each official Kubernetes release satisfies all scalability and performance